EmergentMind/nix-config/docs/remotebootstrap.md

 Adding secrets complicates things significantly; we can't simply build the nix-config because it uses our private nix-secrets as an input.
 A valid private key needs to be present on the host so it can download nix-secrets from the private repository during build.
 Not only that, even if nix-secrets has been successfully downloaded, the new host will require a valid age key for sops to decrypt our secrets during build.

 To deal with this hurdle we are left with some choices about what steps should occur on the new host versus on an existing source host, the latter of which would already be able to access and update nix-secrets.
-There are likely several ways to go about this but they would all require various manual steps to get the new host in state that it will successfully access secrets when building nix-config.
-The solution I chose prior to automation was to build a stripped-down, minimal flake that aids in the process (an idea that came from [ryan4yin's config](https://github.com/ryan4yin/nix-config/tree/main/nixos-installer)).
+There are likely several ways to go about this but they would all require various manual steps to get the new host into a state that it will successfully access secrets when building nix-config.
+The solution I chose prior to automation was to build a stripped-down, minimal flake that aids in the process (an idea that came from [Ryan Yin's config](https://github.com/ryan4yin/nix-config/tree/main/nixos-installer)).
 Ultimately, the minimal installer flake approach was also used for the automated process described next.

 ### Automating remote installation with secrets